Kurtka

 A kurtka (куртка) is the generic word for a jacket in a number of European languages, most notably in Polish and Russian.

 Etymology

 The word itself is a Slavic diminutive of the original Hungarian word kurta, which in turn was derived of the Latin word curtus, "excurtus", meaning short (see Alejandro Cioranescu: Diccionario Etimologico Rumano).

 Military uniforms

 In terms of military uniforms, the kurtka was a type of close fitting double breasted jacket, cut to the waist and often worn with a plastron, a contrasting-coloured panel of cloth covering the chest.
 It was worn by lancers and uhlans, a type of light cavalry which had its origins in the Lipka Tatars who served the kings of Poland, but were widely copied by the armies of many western nations from the start of the 19th century along with their distinctive style of dress.

-The lancer's kurtka developed from a jacket called a kontusz, which during the late 18th century became shortened into the kurtka.
+The lancer's kurtka (also known as ulanka in Poland) developed from a jacket called a kontusz, which during the late 18th century became shortened into the kurtka.